Healthy Eating: Recognizing Your Hunger SignalsSkip to the navigation

 - Some people find that it's easier to schedule lots of small meals throughout the day.
 Other people do better with "three square meals."
 Whichever you choose, try to eat on a regular schedule every day, according to how hungry you usually get.
 Eating regular meals can help you be more aware of hunger and fullness.

-- Take smaller servings.
+- Does leaving food on your plate drive you nuts?
+Take smaller servings.
 Save leftovers for another meal.
 Share plates with someone.
+Ask yourself what's more important—a few bites of "wasted" food, or your health?

 - When you eat, make your food the main attraction.
 Sit down at the table with your family.
 Don't eat in front of the TV.
 Don't read while you eat.
 Give your attention to what you are putting in your mouth, how it tastes, and how your body reacts to what and how much you're eating.